swoicik/book-cyod/_posts/2018-09-13-quotes-on-education.md

 permalink: /2018/quotes-on-education/
 categories: CYOD Quotes
 ---
-<blockquote>This post is part of an ongoing series of post related to the process of writing a book about educational technology.
-Learn more about the book <a href="https://swoicik.com/cyod/">here</a>.

-</blockquote>During the process of writing <a href="/cyod">this book</a>, I have come across a number of quotes about education.
+During the process of writing, I have come across a number of quotes about education.
 I plan to have a quote at the start of each chapter or section.
 I’ve always been a fan of a good quote.

 I decided to share some of the quotes I’ve collected.
 They might be helpful to other people.

 This first quote, by author Neil Gaiman,is one of my favorites.
 I use it a lot in presentations as well.

 <blockquote>“The challenge becomes, not finding that scarce plant growing in the desert, but finding a specific plant growing in a jungle.” - Neil Gaiman

 </blockquote>This next quote is from Barack Obama.
 He was addressing an elementary school classroom.